 - We collect information you provide when a) you attend our events or express an interest in TS b) you make donations c) you volunteer for TS and d) you submit grant applications, reports and surveys.
 We also receive information about you from third parties which you have used to donate to us.

 How we use data we collect

 - We use your contact information to send you our latest news and ways you can support our work.
-We use your details to process donations you have made to us, to send you a receipt for such donations (annually for monthly or quarterly donations) and we also use your personal data to claim Gift Aid, if applicable.
+We use your details to process donations you have made to us, to send you a receipt for such donations and acknowledge with thanks your donation in our Annual Review.
+We also use your personal data to claim Gift Aid, if applicable.
 If you have submitted a grant application, we use your contact information as stated in the Grant Application form.

 Legal bases under GDPR to justify our processing

 - We will process your personal data to send you by post our latest news and ways you can support our work or by email if you are a Corporate Subsciber as it is in our legitimate interests.
 It is also necessary to process your personal data for a) compliance with our legal obligations eg when we receive donations or send Gift Aid information to HMRC or b) performance of a contract or to take steps to enter into a contract when you have submitted a grant application.

 - We will also process your personal data in connection with internal reporting and analysis because we believe it is necessary for our legitimate organisational interests in creating better fundraising events, better communications, and a better website.
 We have conducted a legitimate interest assessment to ensure that this processing is not overridden by your rights or interests.
 We employ safeguards, such as a formal data governance programme, to protect your privacy.
 To opt out of this processing, please see our section on Data Subject rights.

 - We do NOT engage third parties to provide us with information about you except for Just Giving and Eventbrite.